andreagorsche/tablebooking/README.md

 The restaurant admins on the other hand can react in case they see a shorthand of child seats for a certain date and react accordingly. – A win-win and good service of the restaurant.
 Especially with very basic services like bookings at restaurants there is only so much you can do and offer.
 Adding little small services like the child seat options can turn in a nice little USP that lets families pick Delicious Daily over other restaurants not being so considered in their booking form.

 ##### The extra mile for couples and small parties
 A second guest target group I had in mind were couples.
 They may prefer a more private setting for their lovey-dovey brunches or romantic dinners.
 Also people who intend to celebrate a birthday may prefer a more secluded spot in the restaurant.
-Thus, I added the models field private booth to the tables model.
+Thus, I added the model field private booth to the tables model.

 ##### The extra mile to smoothen disappointment
 Sometimes it happens that you have the perfect breakfast, lunch or dinner plans and your mind is set on a certain restaurant.
 Thus, the disappointment is big, if there are no available tables left at the required date or time.
 This seems especially unfair, considering that people who actually booked sometimes don’t show up or need to cancel their plans last minute.
-With waiting list functionality I wanted to address this issue and provide the guest with the prospect of a potential table.
-This extra effort of the restaurant to make their guests wishes true will leave a positive feeling with guest and even if the desired date stays unavailable the guest is more likely to return for another booking because they see the effort.
+With the waiting list functionality I wanted to address this issue and provide the guest with the prospect of a potential table.
+This extra effort of the restaurant to make their guests wishes come true will leave a positive feeling with guest and even if the desired date stays unavailable the guest is more likely to return for another booking because they see the effort.
 This feature also provides a relevant benefit for restaurant managers.
 After all an empty table is equal to missing revenue.
 So restaurant managers will appreciate the ability to fill up cancellations with waiting reservations.

 ##### Future functionalities and the data models
 I initially planned the waiting list as its own model with the table number and reservation number as foreign keys.
 But my mentor advised me to add this characteristic to the reservation model directly as a Boolean field called “is_waitlisted”.
 My mentor also advised me to focus on basic functionality first and write this waiting list feature down for later.
 Still I decided to integrate this idea in my database model right away, to avoid a re-set up to add the field later.
+As it turned out I could eventually implement the feature and fulfill this requirement as well.

-Like already described in the Scope Plane I came up with one additional feature idea about showing pictures of the available tables and letting the user pic the table themselves.
+Like already described in the Scope Plane I came up with one additional feature idea about showing pictures of the available tables and letting the user pick the table themselves.
 Sadly, I didn’t come up with that idea in the initial design concept but later in the development process, thus an image field in the table model is not integrated in this version of the code.
 But it is planned for a future version.

 ### The database model design
 Following my above description, I designed the following database model structure for my project Delicious Daily: